nodejs/wiki-archive/Breaking-changes-between-v5-and-v6.md

 When editing this page please be as detailed as possible.

-For older breaking changes, please see [v4 to v5](https://github.com/nodejs/node/wiki/Breaking-changes-between-v4-and-v5)
+For older breaking changes, please see our [v4 to v5](https://github.com/nodejs/node/wiki/Breaking-changes-between-v4-and-v5) page.

 _89 commits were tagged `semver-major`._